128keaton/PiBowl/README.md

 # PiBowl
-A simple python script to use with Instapush to determine wether your cat food bowl is empty/full.
+A simple python script to use with Instapush to determine if your cat food bowl is empty/full.
 ## Setup

 1. Make an Instapush account.